| Map |

 -- Color in context

-- Grouping methods -- line, white space, color, shape.
+- Grouping methods -- line, white space,

 - Contrast for readability

-- use black with light colors, and white with dark
+- use [black] with light colors, and

 colors.